TexasLAN/documents/code_of_conduct.md

 - The Accused shall have the right to select his own counsel from the membership of the Fraternity, but it is emphasized that the disciplinary hearing procedures are those of Texas Lambda Alpha Nu and are not the procedures that would be utilized in a court of law.
 - Counsel or the Member may be asked to leave the hearing at any time by the presiding officers if, in the sole judgment of the presiding officers, counsel or the Member is disrupting the hearing.

-**Section 4.** Hearings
+**Section 5.** Hearings

 - If the Standards Board and VP of Standards elect to treat the matter as a formal complaint, then all charges shall be presented to the accused Member in written form.
 A time shall be set for a hearing, no more than 15 business days after the Member has been notified.
 Maximum time limits for scheduling of hearings may be extended at the discretion of the Standards Board and VP of Standards.
-- In the event that a member of the Standards Board or the VP of Standards finds themselves unable to be impartial during the hearing due to personal relationships with the accused or complainant parties or otherwise, they shall excuse themselves and recommend an impartial replacement from the Active membership in order to maintain the five Member judicial body.
-- In the event that a member of the Standards Board or the VP of Standards excuses themselves from the hearing, their recommended replacement must pass a unanimous vote of the remaining Standards Board members on the merit of their impartiality to both the accused and complainant parties.
-If the replacement vote does not pass, the member must continue to recommend replacements until one passes a unanimous vote
-- In the event that the VP of Standards excuses themselves from the hearing, they must select a new acting VP of Standards from the remaining elected Standards Board members to preside over the hearing in addition to recommending their impartial replacement.
-If no elected elected Standards Board members remain, then the VP of Standards shall select a presiding officer from the approved Standards Board replacements.
-- At the discretion of the acting Standards Board and VP of Standards, instead of a face-to-face hearing, participants in a hearing may be allowed to participate telephonically or submit written information.
+- At the discretion of the Standards Board and VP of Standards, instead of a face-to-face hearing, participants in a hearing may be allowed to participate telephonically or submit written information.
-- The complainant may choose to remain anonymous to the accused and the acting Standards Board and VP of Standards shall respect the complainant&#39;s wish.
+- The complainant may choose to remain anonymous to the accused and the Standards Board and VP of Standards shall respect the complainant&#39;s wish.
-- The acting Standards Board and VP of Standards, from here n simply  referred to as the Standards Board and VP of Standards, may conduct a formal hearing according to the following guidelines:
+- The Standards Board and VP of Standards may conduct a formal hearing according to the following guidelines:
   - The presiding officer, the VP of Standards, shall call the hearing to order.
   - Admission of any person to the hearing shall be at the discretion of the presiding officer.
   - The presiding officer shall expel from the hearing any person who, in his opinion, does not maintain proper decorum.